damlanuryilmaz/MovieRecommenderwithKeywords/README.md

 The app.py data is for API part.
 It creates a web app so we can run our app.

-The RewData.ipynb file does not have any API part.
+The RawData.ipynb file does not have any API part.
 It runs on the terminal and we can control our code.